 These policies do not cover every situation which may conceivably occur, and may be modified as the need arises.
 Further, these policies do not supplant State or Federal law, City ordinances, or union agreements.
 If there is a conflict, the State or Federal law, City ordinance, or Union agreement will prevail.
-A copy of this Employee Policy Manual is available for review in the Mayor's Office, Department Managers and online.
+A copy of this Employee Policy Manual is available for review on the intranet or from the Human Resources Department.

 This manual is a starting point in addressing core operating policies and procedures and, as such, is subject to change and modification with or without notice.
-The City of Manitowoc Common Council has the right to application and interpretation of this policy.
+The Governing Body has the right to application and interpretation of this policy.
 It is each employee's responsibility to read and become familiar with this information and to follow the policies, procedures, rules, and regulations.

 No individual has the authority to alter or modify this policy manual, create a contract, or enter into an agreement whether in written, oral, or implied form that is in conflict with this policy manual.
-Any and all modifications and/or exceptions to this policy must be by official action of the City of Manitowoc Common Council.
+Any and all modifications and/or exceptions to this policy must be by official action of the Governing Body.